JuliaKramek/flights-elt-medallion-pipeline/README.md

 ## Aggregation (Gold Layer)

-The Gold layer aggregates the cleaned data to calculate the number of transactions per airline, enabling identification of the most frequently used airlines.
+The Gold layer joins the fact and dimension tables and aggregates the data to calculate the number of transactions per airline and route.

 ## Data Quality Risks